rheafan/rheafan.github.io/_posts/2023-12-05-a-confession-of-the-dead.md

 ---
 layout: post
 title: "A Confession of the Dead"
-subtitle: inspired by *Orpheus Leading Eurydice from the Underworld* by Jean-Baptiste-Camille-Corot
 ![*Orpheus Leading Eurydice from the Underworld*](https://upload.wikimedia.org/wikipedia/commons/b/b8/Jean-Baptiste-Camille_Corot_-_Orpheus_Leading_Eurydice_from_the_Underworld_-_Google_Art_Project.jpg)
 ---
 We watch from the trees as he takes her by the hand,